-Today’s tip applies more to bussers than servers, but clearing tables is a valuable skill for all restaurant staff to understand.
+Today’s tip applies more to bussers than servers, but knowing how to clear the table is a valuable skill for all restaurant staff to understand.
 Did you know that there’s a right way to clear a table?
 Clearing a table is about more than the number of dishes you can carry at once; it’s also about maintaining a clean and welcoming atmosphere for your guests.
 Here are a few points of essential table-clearing etiquette:

 In general, it’s best practice to wait until all guests at a table have finished before clearing a course’s dishes, especially if you work in a relatively formal dining setting.
 Clearing one guest’s dish before the others may make his or her companions feel rushed and uncomfortable.
 That said, there are circumstances in which clearing dishes as they are finished may be appropriate, especially in more casual dining situations.
 If you aren’t sure which approach to use at your workplace, ask your manager.